Imran Khan's party leaders call for countrywide shutdown to protest his illegal arrest in corruption case | Law-Order

 On Tuesday evening, scores of PTI’s UK supporters poured into Dunraven Street, the street leading to the gated apartment block where Sharif and members of his family reside, and shouted anti-Nawaz slogans.

-Meanwhile, the international community has taken note of the situation in Pakistan in the wake of Khan's arrest.
+The international community has also taken note of the situation in Pakistan in the wake of Khan's arrest.

 “Pakistan's challenges can only be addressed and its pathway can only be determined by Pakistanis themselves, through sincere dialogue and in line with the rule of law,” it said.